Mayne Yard construction update - June and July 2025

 - Installation of masts and foundations for overhead electrical wires

-- Signalling testing and commissioning, pulling cables and foundation works.
+- Signalling testing and commissioning, pulling cables and foundation works

 Mayne Yard construction access points and work areas